Find the Right Saddle for Your Blueridge® Acoustic Guitar

 Bristol by Blueridge

-The economy Bristol by Blueridge guitars use a different saddle type from those any of the Blueridge Series.
+The economy Bristol by Blueridge guitars use a different saddle type from those used on any of the Blueridge Series.
 The Bristol models use a B compensated saddle with slanted bass – please see our Guide to B Compensated Saddles for more information.
 The Bristol guitars also use a 16 inch fretboard radius.

 Which Saddle Size Does Your Blueridge Need?